 Also, some boxes call what I call the "high-top" a "mid-top."
-My comment about that is that it's every bit as high-topped as the classic Converse "Chuck Taylor" All-Star canvas sneaker.
+My comment about that is that the mid-top is every bit as high-topped as the classic Converse "Chuck Taylor" All Star canvas sneaker.

-blue, or "Navy," completes the EZ Chuck color choices.
+Dark blue, or "Navy," completes the EZ Chuck color palette.

 Back to the top of Charlie's Sneaker Pages!

 Last Updated: 25 February 2017

 Charlie's Sneaker Pages copyright 1995-2017 by Charles L. Perrin.